Recipe Book Suggestions

 With many of us working from home currently, cooking (and cleaning) all day, every day has become a new normal.
 Coming up with new meals constantly can be tiresome and requires endless imagination.

 Here’s where the good news comes in.
 With so many virtual classes and stunning cookbooks just a click away, it’s never been easier to improve your cooking skills.
 Plus, time spent mastering your culinary skills can be incredibly meditative and creative.
-If you're looking for a little inspiration we have put together a few suggested recipe books and online platforms to inspire you in your meal planning.
+If you're looking for a little inspiration we have put together a few suggested South African recipe books and online platforms to inspire you in your meal planning.
+We have also included a few international books which are filled with delicious home cooking ideas.
 Unfortunately the cleaning still needs to be done!

 RECIPE BOOKS TO INSPIRE YOU

 The Lazy Makoti's Guide to the Kitchen by Mogau Seshoene